Deseteral/pudeuko/README.md

 REST service for storing internet things (or... links 🤔) you wish to check out later.

-*Written in Rust using Rocket framework.*
+*Written in Rust using actix-web.*

 ## Development
 To compile you have to install Rust nightly.